neuralmagic/deepsparse/logging-sdk/tutorial-prometheus/README.md

 ## 3. Launch the Python Client and Run Inference

-Run:
+`client.py` is a simple client, that periodically sends requests to the Server.
+The client simulates the behavior of some application, that sends the raw inputs to the inference server and receives the outputs.

+Run the following to start inference:

 ```bash
 python client/client.py client/piglet.jpg 5543
 ```

-to instantiate a simple client, that periodically sends requests to the Server.
-The client simulates the behavior of some application, that sends the raw inputs to the inference server and receives the outputs.
 The first argument is the path to the sample image, while the second argument is the port number that matches the inference endpoint of the Server.

 Note: It is very easy to create your own custom client, that communicates with the DeepSparse Server.